Rego Center

-Rego Center is a shopping mall bordered by the Long Island Expressway, Junction Boulevard, Queens Boulevard, 63rd Drive, and 99th Street in the Rego Park neighborhood of Queens in New York City.
+Rego Center is a shopping mall bordered by the Long Island Expressway, Junction Boulevard, Queens Boulevard, 63rd Road, and 97th Street in the Rego Park neighborhood of Queens in New York City.

 History

 The property was originally the only Queens location of Alexander's, a New York City department store.
 Caldor had bought up the location and was in the processes of opening their store in the fall of 1995 but those plans were stalled when the chain filed for bankruptcy that year.
 Sears later opened in 1996.

+Retailers also included Bed Bath and Beyond, Marshalls, Old Navy and Burlington Coat Factory in Phase I.